Web Redesign 2.0 | Workflow that Works

 It has been translated into 14 languages (at last count), including Spanish, Japanese, Russian, French, and Finnish.
 Want a copy?
 Why, thanks.
 Get it from Amazon.com.

 Web Redesign’s companion site, Web-Redesign.com, is the book’s accompaniment.
-It was built before WordPress was a BuzzWord, and, in epic Cobbler’s Kids fashion, was never actually converted into CSS after the original table-based site was built in August 2001.
-It houses many of the downloadable tools presented in the book.
+It was built before WordPress was a BuzzWord, and, in epic Cobbler’s Kids fashion, was never actually converted into CSS after the original table-based site was built in August 2001 and no, it’s not mobile (sorry!).
+But it still houses many of the downloadable tools presented in the book.
 It is still accessed almost every day, and Kelly and Emily continue to receive emails from readers who find the book helpful.
 Not bad for a book written before Twitter meant anything other than the sound of birds.

 A Third Edition?
 Kelly and Emily regularly toy with the idea.
 Why not?
-The Queen became a Bond Girl recently, so really, anything is possible.
+The Queen became a Bond Girl, so really, anything is possible.